-New Litchfield Elementary School (Net Zero Energy)
+New Litchfield Elementary School Feasibility Study

 Community Engagement & Visioning